 One of the most significant changes involves the launch of the new “Trademark Center” platform, which will replace the existing Trademark Electronic Application System (TEAS) as of January 18, 2025.
 This new system is designed to improve the user experience and streamline the trademark examination process.
 Until this date, TEAS will remain available for filing applications.
 The USPTO has expressed optimism that the new Trademark Center will make the filing process more efficient and user-friendly.

-Speak with a Trademark lawyer
+Speak with a Trademark Lawyer

 One of the most significant changes involves the launch of the new “Trademark Center” platform, which will replace the existing Trademark Electronic Application System (TEAS) as of January 18, 2025.
 This new system is designed to improve the user experience and streamline the trademark examination process.
 Until this date, TEAS will remain available for filing applications.
 The USPTO has expressed optimism that the new Trademark Center will make the filing process more efficient and user-friendly.
 Speak with one of our Trademark Lawyers to learn more.